View Document Text

 are not affiliated with any custodian and we do not receive any research or other soft dollar benefits.
 While we

-recommend the use of a Qualified Custodian for digital assets, clients will decide whether to do so and will enter
+recommend the use of a Qualified Custodian for digital assets, Clients will decide whether to do so and will enter into

-into an account agreement directly with them.
-We do not open accounts for clients, though we may assist in doing
+an account agreement directly with them.
+We do not open accounts for Clients, though we may assist in doing so.

-CAP generally does not permit clients to direct us to use brokers outside of our existing custodial relationships, as
+CAP generally does not permit Clients to direct us to use brokers outside of our existing custodial relationships, as the

 Columbia Advisory Partners